hunspell/hunspell/README.md

 # Compiling on OSX and macOS

-On macOS for compiler always use `clang` and not `g++` because Homebrew dependencies are build with that.
+On macOS for compiler always use `clang` and not `g++` because Homebrew dependencies are built with that.

     brew install autoconf automake libtool gettext
     brew link gettext --force

-Then run autoreconf, configure, make.
-See above.
+Then run

+    autoreconf -vfi
+    ./configure
+    make

+See the [Compiling on GNU/Linux and Unixes section](#compiling-on-gnulinux-and-unixes) for details.

 # Compiling on Windows